seb54000/tpcs-workstations/README.md

   - If we do that, we need ot have a backup and not forget to have a snapshot before launching everything...
 - [ ] Envisage to launch ansible to finalize access/docs config if many write_files ? (already at the limit as we use wget on raw git files for dashboards, not merge to main proof by the way)

-### ANSIBLE
-- [X] remove unused terraform code instead of commenting (now that it is tested)
-- [X] Verify functional content of this PR is migrated https://github.com/seb54000/tpcs-workstations/pull/11/files
-  - [X] aws_prom_exporter.sh + part in the nginx conf file + prometheus config file to scrape
-  - [X] gdrive.py enhancement for removing hidden slides
-  - [X] grafana dashobard : monitoring_grafana_aws_metrics.json
-  - [X] dirty fix in the guacamole image : in access user data - we removed the fix (not needed anymore)
-  - [X] vms.php enhancement to mark in RED when IP and DNS are different
-  - [X] Script 07 quick fix
-  - [X] Adding a new script 08 (to destroy TF for students in TP IAC at the end)
-  - [X] fix in vars for token to work in terraform (maybe not necessary anymore) --> not needed (token is ansible var now)
-- [ ] Manage tpmon bash script for monitoring TP option (currently not managed, only kube and iac are done).
-See cloudinit/user_data_tpmon.sh
-- [ ] Test use cases such as changing some conf/vars and relaunch playbook
-  - If you change the DNS_suffix, you may have to trash almost everything
-  - What happen if you change some guacamole config
-  - What happen if you change the type of tp (mon, iac, kube) ?
-We may want to remove everything and redo the clone and other bits of config (this a real use case as sometimes you see, you launched everything with a bad var and don't want to restart everything)
-- [ ] Measure execution times and envisage to parralelize more (don't wait the students vms are ready to execute roles on docs/access)
-  - We do not want a very fast execution but it should be reasonable (ie. around 10 minutes for first playbook run, then 1 to 3 minutes in case of a rerun/configuration change)
-- [ ] Remova ansible code from root folder (subfolder like terraform)
-- [X] actual relaunch of playbooks lose the certbot/letsencrypt config and https is not working (as template overwrites the nginc config wilth only listening on port 80) -- envisage to use ansible certbot / crypot collections : https://docs.ansible.com/ansible/latest/collections/community/crypto/acme_certificate_module.html or https://github.com/geerlingguy/ansible-role-certbot  -- or simply only requires certificates and manage ourselves the nginx template
-- [X] replace AMI ID image reference is not working : [student : Replace AMI ID in all terraform files]
-- [X] Test with COPY_FROM_GDRIVE=true and TOKEN_GDRIVE bash variables
-- [X] Fix problem on vm student with color (on first RDP access)
-- [ ] Make separated roles for things related to the docs (nginx), to the access (guacamole) and to monitoring (grafana).
-- [ ] Integrate terraform part in ansible playbook ??
-- [ ] Finish converting bash scripts in ansible tasks (but is it really necessary ?)
-- [ ] Adding tags to avoid reluanching all the playbook for a change on a specific part

 ### Already done (kind of changelog)